PlutusCapital/plutus/docs/node.md

-Steps for connecting to PLutus mainnet
+Steps for connecting to Plutus mainnet
 ======================================

 1. Clone the repository